 natural forces, I cannot stand them—neither the force nor my own struggle of resistance—but if I welcome them, I find that through being relaxed and receptive I can endure them relatively easily.

 The third element of course is spiritual: we have it all, all the guidance, all the challenge, all the encouragement, all the vision we will ever need, set forth in clear perspective by the Guardian.
 The torch of the Faith, he said, must be carried “to regions so remote, so backward, so inhospitable that neither the light of Christianity or Islám has, after the revolution of centuries, as yet penetrated.”
-“Braving the fearful cold of the Arctic regions and the enervating heat of the torrid zone; heedless of the hazards, the loneliness and the austerity of the deserts, the far-away islands and mountains wherein they will be called upon to dwell; undeterred by the clamour which the exponents of religious orthodoxy are sure to raise, or by the restrictive measures which political leaders may impose; undismayed by the smallness of their numbers …; placing their whole trust in the matchless potency of Bahá’u’lláh’s teachings, in the all-conquering power of His might and the infallibility of His glorious and oft-repeated promises, let them press forward …” The winning to the Faith, Shoghi Effendi said, of fresh recruits, would presage the day prophesied by ‘Abdu’l-Bahá when we “will witness the entry by troops of people of divers nations and races into the Bahá’í world—a day which, viewed in its proper perspective, will be the prelude to that long-awaited hour when a mass conversion on the part of these same nations and races will take place, and as a direct result of a chain of events, momentous and possibly catastrophic in nature, and which cannot as yet be even dimly visualized, will suddenly revolutionize the fortunes of the Faith, derange the equilibrium of the world, and reinforce a thousand-fold the
+“Braving the fearful cold of the Arctic regions and the enervating heat of the torrid zone; heedless of the hazards, the loneliness and the austerity of the deserts, the far-away islands and mountains wherein they will be called upon to dwell; undeterred by the clamour which the exponents of religious orthodoxy are sure to raise, or by the restrictive measures which political leaders may impose; undismayed by the smallness of their numbers …; placing their whole trust in the matchless potency of Bahá’u’lláh’s teachings, in the all-conquering power of His might and the infallibility of His glorious and oft-repeated promises, let them press forward …” The winning to the Faith, Shoghi Effendi said, of fresh recruits, would presage the day prophesied by ‘Abdu’l-Bahá when we “will witness the entry by troops of people of divers nations and races into the Bahá’í world—a day which, viewed in its proper perspective, will be the prelude to that long-awaited hour when a mass conversion on the part of these same nations and races, and as a direct result of a chain of events, momentous and possibly catastrophic in nature, and which cannot as yet be even dimly visualized, will suddenly revolutionize the fortunes of the Faith, derange the equilibrium of the world, and reinforce a thousand-fold the

 numerical strength as well as the material power and the spiritual authority of the Faith of Bahá’u’lláh.”